 Vivint and Ring home security systems are both extremely functional.
-They offer a wide variety of features, but fall at opposite ends of the spectrum when it comes to pricing, technology, and 24/7 monitoring.
+They offer a wide variety of features, but there are key differences when it comes to pricing, installation, technology, and 24/7 monitoring.
 Have a look at how these two popular brands measure up against one another.

 Overview: Ring vs. Vivint